This article originally published in November 2019 has been updated following the UK general election in December.

 There are provisions for mutual recognition in services, a sector representing most of the UK economy.
 However, Canada’s financial services do not get “passporting” rights to operate across the EU.

 Boris Johnson set out his “Super Canada” Brexit plan in September 2018 – saying it would involve zero tariffs and quotas on all imports and exports, mutual recognition of standards, technological solutions, and would cover goods and services.

-His supporters argue that a trade deal should be made easier by the fact that the two sides are starting from a position of convergence – but this is disputed.
+His supporters argue that a UK-EU trade deal should be made easier by the fact that the two sides are starting from a position of alignment – but this is disputed.
 Johnson wants the UK to be free to diverge from EU rules.
 Wary of allowing Britain a competitive advantage, Brussels will be keen to hold London to its commitment to maintain a "level playing field", as set out in the non-binding part of the divorce deal.

 After January 31, the UK will have only 11 months to negotiate a free trade deal with the EU – compared to the seven years it took Canada to strike its agreement.